PowerBook 100: Reception

 Crystal Waters of Home Office Computing praised the PowerBook 100's "unique, effective design" but was disappointed because the internal modem did not receive faxes, and the 100 had no monitor port.
 The low-capacity 20 MB hard drive was also criticized.
 Once a user's core applications had been installed, little room was left for optional programs and documents.
 Waters concluded: "Having used the 100 constantly in the past few weeks, I know I wouldn't feel cheated by buying it - if only it had a 40MB hard-disk drive option."

 PC Week benchmarked the PowerBook 100, measuring it against its predecessor, the Macintosh Portable.
 The PowerBook 100 took 5.3 seconds to open a Microsoft Word document and 2.5 seconds to save it, while the Portable took 5.4 and 2.6 seconds respectively.
-PC Week tested the battery life, which delivered 3 hours 47 minutes of use.
-Byte magazines review concluded, "The PowerBook 100 is recommended for word processing and communications tasks; the higher-end products offer enough power for complex reports, large spreadsheets and professional graphics."
+PC Week tested the battery life, which delivered 3 hours, 47 minutes of use.
+Byte magazines review concluded, "The PowerBook 100 is recommended for word processing and communications tasks; the higher-end products [referencing the PowerBook 140 and 170] offer enough power for complex reports, large spreadsheets and professional graphics."
 MacWEEK described it as "ideal for writers and others on a tight budget."

-PC World named the PowerBook 100 the 10th-greatest PC of all time in 2006, and in 2005, US magazine Mobile PC chose the PowerBook 100 as the greatest gadget of all time, ahead of the Sony Walkman and Atari 2600.
+PC World named the PowerBook 100 series the 10th-greatest PC of all time in 2006, and in 2005, US magazine Mobile PC chose the PowerBook 100 series as the greatest gadget of all time, ahead of the Sony Walkman and Atari 2600.
 The PowerBook 100 received multiple awards for its design, including the 1999 IDSA Silver Design of the Decade Award, Form magazine's 1993 Designer's Design Awards, the 1992 ISDA Gold Industrial Design Excellence Award, the 1992 Appliance Manufacturer Excellence in Design award, and the Industry Forum Design 10 Best - Hannover Fair award.